 The narrowness of the Arrow slits in the walls protected the archers from incoming fire from the castles attackers.

-These were basically gaps that allowed soldiers within the castles to fire upon attackers in defence of the castle whilst still having a wall to hide behind for protection.
+Battlements were basically gaps that allowed soldiers within the castles to fire upon attackers in defense of the castle whilst still having a wall to hide behind for protection.

 A castles curtain wall stretched around the castle as a walkway so that people could patrol around the castle easily looking for any dangers and potential attacks.